 A fixed rate loan can give you a way to finance what you want while keeping your repayments the same for the duration of the loan term.
 There are a few different loan terms available.
 This guide will take you through two-year fixed rate personal loans, what types you can consider applying for and how you can compare your options.

-HSBC Personal Loan Offer
+SocietyOne Unsecured Personal Loan

 When you apply for a fixed rate loan, the rate on your contract stays in place for the duration of the two-year term.
 At the end of the two years, a variable rate may come into effect (if this is how your contract is set up) or, more likely, your loan will be paid out.
 Repayment schedules differ between lenders, but the options available are usually weekly, fortnightly or monthly.
 Fixed rate loans can be secured or unsecured and you can use them to pay for a car, a holiday, home renovations or even to consolidate debt.

 What types of fixed rate personal loans are available?